 Applied Cognitive and Brain Sciences Psychology at UMKC is a full-time program of graduate study.
 Didactic instruction is integrated with research from the beginning of students’ training.
 Students are paired with a faculty mentor and become part of a lab where they learn how basic research is applied to practical problems and develop the knowledge and skills to carry out original research.
 These experiences are graded in complexity and designed to foster the development of cumulative knowledge and skill as the student progresses through the program.
-Click here to view a short, informational video about the Applied Cognitive and Brain Sciences (previously Experimental Health Psychology) Option here at UMKC.
+Click here to view a short, informational video about the Applied Cognitive and Brain Sciences (previously known as Experimental Health Psychology) option here at UMKC.

 Areas of study representing core faculty research include:

 - Health in diverse communities